 5. HOW CAN YOU KEEP IT AUTHENTIC?
 Continue to balance aspiration with reality.

 Remember that the work is ongoing.
 As an articulation of both the current and aspired employee experience, your EVP is in constant motion.
 That’s why it’s important to keep understanding why people chose to work there, and what the key benefits and differentiators are, through their eyes.
+Your EVP must be authentically yours, and authentically human.
 Be honest about what your organization values and what it wants to achieve in the near future.
 As your company evolves over time, your EVP will also change.
 You must work hard to keep it authentic and relevant to all of your colleagues.